 when loading a new page

-or when the browser thread’s scroll offset of past the bottom of the
+or when the browser thread’s scroll offset is past the bottom of the

 page: